Allerton Medical Centre

 Repeat prescriptions

 Online access also allows you to request repeat prescriptions online and we highly recommend you get set up either with SystmOnline or on the NHS app if you haven’t already done so.
-You can also order repeat prescriptions by emailing allerton.westfield@nhs.net, by dropping off a paper request or via your pharmacy.
+These services offer various other functions as well as prescription requesting.

 There are many ways you can request further supplies of your regular medications.
 We take requests in the following ways:

-• By completing the right hand side of your prescription and putting it in the box by the front door.
+• By completing the right hand side of your prescription and putting it in the box by the front desk.

 • By post (please enclose a stamped, addressed envelope if you wish to have the prescription sent back by post).